Final report for GNE19-224

 Cover crop treatments were established in early September 2019.
 The four treatments are: NT (no till), CT (conventional till), LMFR (living mulch + forage radish) and LMRye (living mulch + rye).
 In the NT and CT treatments, a mixture of crimson clover, forage radish and rye cover crops were planted.
 In the LMFR treatment, alternating rows of red clover and forage radish were planted, and in the LMRye treatment, alternating rows of red clover and rye were planted.
 All cover crops were planted on September 5, 2020 at 6 inch row spacing.
 Additional overhead irrigation was required after ~ 2 weeks due to excessively dry conditions.
 In Spring, (Mary 25, 2020) when the cereal rye reached anthesis, the cover crops were terminated.
 The NT treatment was terminated using a roller to create a thick barrier of cover crop residue.
 The CT treatment was mowed and disked to create a bare ground control treatment.
 The LMFR and LMRye treatments were rolled to terminate any remaining forage radish as well as the cereal rye respectively.
 Immediately following cover crop termination, sweet corn (variety: Providence) was planted in each treatment at 30 inch row spacing, resulting in sweet corn rows centered between the rows of red clover living mulch in the LMFR and LMRye treatments.

 Beginning four weeks after planting, pest and beneficial insects were monitored via visual counts, yellow sticky cards and pitfall traps.
 Weekly visual counts were performed by visually inspecting the entire surface of twenty corn plants per plot and recording any pest or beneficial insects present.
 To assess aerial insects within each treatment, two yellow sticks cards per plot were set during four sweet corn growth stages (V5, V13, R1, R3) and remained in the field for one week.
-Finally, to assess epigeal insect communities, four pitfall traps were plot were set up such that two traps were within the sweet corn row and two were between sweet corn rows, in the red clover in LMFR and LMRye treatment plots.
+Finally, to assess epigeal insect communities, four pitfall traps per plot were set up such that two traps were within the sweet corn row and two were between sweet corn rows, in the red clover in LMFR and LMRye treatment plots.
 Two sampling dates corresponding to the V9 and R2 sweet corn stages were planned.
 However, due to heavy rains, pitfall trap catches were lost for the second date, resulting in pitfall samples from only the V9 growth stage.

 Because this study exists within a larger weed management experiment, treatment plots were divided into two subplots, one which received an at-planting application of residual herbicide and the other which did not.
 Herbicide application is assumed to have no effect on insect data collected for this experiment since the application occurred before sweet corn seed germination.
 However, impacts on crop yield are possible.
 Therefore, yield data was collected and analyzed separately for each subplot.
 All marketable ears were harvested from the center 6.1 meters of the center four rows of each subplot, weighed, and rated for corn earworm, sap beetle and stink bug damage.
 Earworm damage was measured as square centimeters of damage per ear.
 Sap beetle and stink bug damage was measured as number of damaged kernels.